-Non-residents are subject to German income tax on any German income, but note that expats may also be liable for taxes in their home country.
+Non-residents of Germany are subject to income tax on any German income.
+However, depending on their home country, expats may also be liable for taxes in their home country.

 - Earnings subject to income tax in Germany

 - How to file your tax return in Germany